-2. I think for us, it is hard to wait for the Lord to act and revenge the wrong that was done unto us!
+I think for us; it is hard to wait for the Lord to act and take revenge on the wrong that was done to us!

 But I think that is the wrong attitude.
 We should not be waiting for the Lord to destroy someone, but to restore the person who wronged us.
 We should desire the Lord to save a life and not destroy one.

-I know, the wrongs that have been done to you may be severe but think about what our Lord endured for us.
-Think about what He said as he was nailed to that cross and what was taking place by those around Him and He was able to say, "Father, forgive them, for they do not know what they do."
+And yes, the wrongs that have been done to you may be severe but think about what our Lord endured for us.
+Think about what He said as he was nailed to that cross and what was taking place by those around Him.
+In all that pain and suffering, He was able to say, "Father, forgive them, for they do not know what they do."
 Luke 23:34.

 May we have that same compassion and love for people, to see them restored and not destroyed!